Efertugrul/Efe-Will-OME-Research/README.md

 1. **XSD Parsing**: The OME XSD is parsed using the xmlschema library
 2. **JSON Schema Conversion**: XSD elements are converted to a JSON Schema representation
 3. **LinkML Generation**: The JSON Schema is transformed into LinkML YAML format
+4. **Schema Validation**: Generated LinkML schemas are validated for correctness and consistency

 The code handles complex features like:
 - Element inheritance and extension